 We’ve spent a total of three years living full time in our van.
 After living in our van for this long, we’ve learned a lot about what works and what doesn’t, and the worst vanlife mistakes to avoid.
 We love our van, but there’s so much you just can’t foresee before hitting the road.
 We have a list of tweaks and upgrades to make when we’re stationary for the holidays, and we’re pumped to knock them out and write about them here.

 But for everything we would do differently, there’s something else we would keep (including some unintentional features that ended up being really useful).
 Here’s our list of 5 things we would change about our van build, and 5 things we would never change.

 5 Things We Would Change About Our Van Build

 1. Install an Awning Right Away

 Adding an awning to our van has been on our list of upgrades for months.
 Awnings are great for all types of weather.
-They provide shade in the sun and shelter in the rain.
-It seems like everyone we’ve met on the road has the awesome ARB awning installed, and it drastically expands the usable living space of any van.
+They provide shade in the sun and shelter in the rain, and they drastically expand the usable living space of any van.

 2. Get a Maxxfan Deluxe (Instead of a Fan-Tastic Vent)

 We’ve already written a detailed blog post about our experience with the Fan-Tastic Vent 7350.
 It’s a fine product, but the lack of a built-in rain cover is a fatal flaw.
 You need ventilation in all weather when you live in a vehicle, and the lack of a rain cover means the Fan-Tastic Vent is pretty much unusable if there’s any rain.
 Sure, Fan-Tastic makes an aftermarket vent cover, but it’s a bit pricey and it adds a lot of bulk.